 They generate massive views and traffic

 Popunders seem to go unnoticed but they have proven to generate as much traffic and conversion as popups, especially on tablets and desktop devices.
-Thanks to their productivity, the demand for popunder ads is fast on the rise in 2021.
+Thanks to their productivity, the demand for popunder ads will be fast on the rise in 2022.

 Popunders are immune to adblockers

 If you want an ad type with a high adblock immunity, pop-unders are your best shot.
 They neither trigger ad-blocking tools nor appear on the user’s current page.

 A common obstacle with other ad formats is that they are limited in design.
 In essence, the advertiser needs to overlook the offer with a short heading and a picture.
 On the other side, publishers need to find ad space for placing banners.
 With popunders, neither the first ones nor the latter ones don’t face these troubles.

 Advertisers have the entire page to make ads as inviting and convincing as possible.
 Publishers don’t have to redesign web pages, removing important content and smashing UX.

 Popunders are excellent for retargeting